Yuelioi/docs-v3/Ue/blueprint/zh/Physics/Set Static when Not Moveable.md

 ---
-display_name: Set Static when Not Moveable
+title: Set Static when Not Moveable
 order: 57
 ---
 ## Navigation